Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Related Work

-Reflection aims to address core issues in VLMs, such as inadequate reasoning rigor, insufficient utilization of visual information, and difficulty in self-correcting errors.
-Relevant studies have explored solutions through optimizing reflection mechanisms, enhancing visual interaction, and integrating external knowledge.
-SRPO \cite{srpo} introduces the $\langle$reflection$\rangle$ token and GRPO \cite{deepseek-math} to strengthen the model’s self-reflection capability.
+Reflection in VLMs aims to improve reasoning reliability by allowing models to critique and revise their own predictions.
+Recent methods explore this capability through textual self-correction, addressing issues such as logical inconsistency, insufficient utilization of visual information, and hallucination.
+For instance, Critique Fine-Tuning \cite{cft} integrates explicit critique steps into the training objective, while methods like FIRE \cite{fire} employ ``response-feedback-refinement" triplets to enable models to iteratively refine answers based on feedback signals.
+SRPO \cite{srpo} introduces the <reflection> token and utilizes GRPO \cite{deepseek-math} to optimize the model's reflective capability.
+While these methods strengthen logical reasoning, they often suffer from text-level hallucinations, motivating recent works to shift toward visual reflection.
 VL-Rethinker \cite{vl-thinker} adopts selective sample replay for effective data filtering and forced rethinking strategies, alleviating the diminishing reflection advantage.
-Look-Back \cite{look-back} designs $\langle$back$\rangle$ token to guide the model to revisit image information.
-Reflection-V \cite{Reflection-V} leverages a cold-start supervised phase to extract visual details and then employs reinforcement learning with attention-aware rewards to incentivize the model's focus on critical visual information.
+Look-Back \cite{look-back} designs a special token <back> to guide the model to re-attend to image information.
+Reflection-V \cite{Reflection-V} leverages a supervised fine-tuning phase to align reasoning with granular visual details, followed by reinforcement learning with attention-aware rewards to reinforce the model's focus on critical regions.
 Additionally, some other studies attempt to improve reasoning performance through multi-agent collaboration (e.g., Mulberry \cite{mulberry}) or tool-chain expansion (e.g., Thyme \cite{thyme}).

-However, most existing approaches limit reflection to textual reflections or implicit representations, often failing to actively revisit visual evidence.
-In contrast, the proposed \textbf{MIRROR} enables \textbf{explicit visual reflection}.
-By integrating visual tools, our framework transforms reflection from a static revision step into an active verification process, where the model explicitly queries and checks specific image regions to ensure every correction is visually grounded.
+Unlike most existing approaches, which often fail to re-verify visual evidence explicitly, the proposed MIRROR enables visually grounded reflection.
+By integrating visual tools, our framework transforms reflection from implicit visual refocusing into an active verification process, where the model explicitly reflects and checks specific image regions to support answer revision with visual evidence.